-The applicant shall make arrangements for the vapor recovery system to be installed in one or more operating GDFs for certification testing, and the applicant shall request, in writing, approval of the GDF as a test site from the Executive Officer.
+The applicant shall make arrangements for the appropriate vapor recovery system to be installed on one or more ASTs that do not transfer gasoline for standing loss control certification testing, or on one or more GDFs for Phase I or II system certification testing.
+The applicant shall request, in writing, approval of the AST or GDF as a test site from the Executive Officer.
 Upon determining that the GDF meets all of the following criteria, the Executive Officer shall, in writing, designate the selected location as a test site, and exempt it from any state or local district prohibition against the installation of uncertified vapor recovery equipment.
 This shall not exempt it from the prohibition against the offer for sale, or sale, of uncertified equipment.
 The vapor recovery system shall be installed throughout the entire facility (note this requirement applies to the primary certification test site).
 The Executive Officer may require that the system be installed in more than one facility for the purpose of testing.

-14.1.1 The test stations shall have a minimum monthly gasoline throughput of 1,500 gallons/month, as demonstrated over a consecutive six month period.
+14.1.1 For the purposes of evaluating Phase I or Phase II vapor recovery system, the test site_shall have a minimum monthly gasoline throughput of 1,500 gallons/month, as demonstrated over a consecutive six month period.
 The throughput data submitted in the application shall be the most current data available.
 The test site throughput shall also be shown to comply with these criteria for the six months prior to the start of the operational tests.